-Membership is free and open to all Victorian Public Service employees who are of African heritage/decent.
+Membership is free and open to all Victorian public sector employees of African heritage and descent.

-Employees across the VPS who are not of African heritage/decent but identify with, and want to contribute to the objectives of the network, can become an associate member.
+Public sector employees who aren’t of African heritage or descent but identify with and want to contribute to the objectives of the network can become associate members.